 This particular one is aimed at their University student target base.
 This offers a discount to students who more than likely only have their student loan to play with, new clothes to buy, and a dorm room to decorate.
 Which is why the website also has a section dedicated to dorm room interior design and school supplies.

-New Customers/old customers
+New customers/old customers

 This is an email Typeform sends out when you sign up for their product.
 The email essentially asks the customer to self-segment themselves into either a new user or an old pro.
 These two customer segments will then receive a specific type of content targeted at their sophistication level, super relevant to where they are in their customer journey.